malcolmsailor/musicbert_fork/malcolm_notes.md

 UserWarning: amp_C fused kernels unavailable, disabling multi_tensor_l2norm; you may get better perfo rmance by installing NVIDIA's apex library
 ```
+2023-09-20 I tried installing apex but with a reasonable amount of effort couldn't get it to actually work (still getting the same warning).

 # 2023-08-28